sajeed11/dead-cells-mobs/README.md

 npm run lint
 ```

-### For my love to this game
+### For my love for this game

-Very simple site made with Vue.js and Typescript to just take a look how those too work togather, it was a nice practice 😁
+Straightforward site made with Vue.js and Typescript to take a look at how those two work together, it was a nice practice 😁

 ### Screenshot from the site